-Upwards Church is a bible based and Christ focused church meeting in three locations across Williamson County: Leander, Jarrell and Taylor, TX.
+Upwards Church is a bible based and Christ focused church meeting in two locations in Williamson County: Leander and Jarrell TX.
 We don’t take ourselves too seriously but do our best to try to take Jesus and His words in that way.
 For Sundays, we dress casual and have inspiring live music.
 We also use video and relevant teaching from the Bible.
 Our messages are intended help us live God-honoring lives.
 We care about reaching and helping hurting people and improving the communities as well as the world we live in.

 Our purpose: Love God, Love People and Share Jesus.

-Loving God happens through worship, our large weekend gatherings, and our giving.
+Loving God happens through worship, our weekend gatherings, and our giving.

 Loving People happens through our Connect Group ministry where people